OSGeo/gdal/gdal/doc/source/drivers/vector/odbc.rst

 is possible via installation of unixODBC and mdbtools.
 See :ref:`MDB <vector.pgeo>` for instructions on how to enable this.

+The driver supports either .mdb or .accdb extensions for Microsft Access databases.
+Additionally, it also supports opening files with the ESRI .style database extension (which is just an alias for the .mdb file extension).

 Creation Issues
 ---------------